 Me: Yeah.
 That.

 Thankfully there was another hospital about 15 minutes from our house so we raced to the ER there, while Husband mentally prepared for delivering a baby in the car and I wondered why teleportation wasn’t a real thing.
+(Side note: crossing your legs does NOT work.)
 The doula called ahead to have L&D ready for us and from there it was pretty much like a comedy movie:

 We pull up, wheels screeching to the ER.
 (10:45am)